maxoys45/mickoy1v1/README.md

-# MousPong
+# Mickoy's 1v1
-Ping pong app for keeping track of everyones matches at Mous.
+App for keeping track of how bad chubbylove is with AWP.

 # DB commands
 Go onto Atlas and click 'Clusters' then 'Connect', select Shell, then use the connect command: